-Brian Tee stars as Dr. Ethan Choi, a tireless yet impulsive doctor who found his calling in medicine while serving in the Navy and brings his battlefield skills to the front lines of Chicago's busiest emergency department, on the NBC drama "Chicago Med."
+Brian Tee stars as Dr. Ethan Choi, a former Navy flight surgeon and a tireless yet impulsive doctor who brings his battlefield skills to the front lines of Chicago's busiest ER, on the NBC drama "Chicago Med."

 Tee is best known around the world for his starring role as lead villain DK, the Drift King, in "The Fast and the Furious: Tokyo Drift," directed by Justin Lin.
 On the big screen, Tee was a lead in the summer hit "The Wolverine," starring Hugh Jackman and directed by James Mangold.
-Tee played Hamada, the head of park security, in the box office smash "Jurassic World" and starred in Michael Bay's "Teenage Mutant Ninja Turtles: Out of the Shadows" as iconic villain Shredder.
+He played Hamada, the head of park security, in the box office smash "Jurassic World" and starred in Michael Bay's "Teenage Mutant Ninja Turtles 2" as iconic villain Shredder.

-As a character leading man, Tee romanced audiences opposite Anne Heche in the Hallmark movie "One Christmas Eve."
-He starred in the series "Mortal Kombat: Legacy II," as Liu Kang.
-He was the lead in Lifetime's "The Gabby Douglas Story," playing inspirational coach Liang Chow, and also gave a standout comedic performance in Justin Lin's comedy "Finishing the Game" as Vietnam vet Mac Chang.
+Tee romanced audiences opposite Anne Heche in the Hallmark movie "One Christmas Eve" and starred in the series "Mortal Kombat: Legacy 2" as Liu Kang.
+He was the lead in Lifetime's "The Gabby Douglas Story," playing inspirational coach Liang Chow, and also appeared in Justin Lin's comedy "Finishing the Game."

-Tee gave a heart-wrenching performance as Jimmy Nakayama in the drama "We Were Soldiers," opposite Mel Gibson.
-On the comedy side, he was featured in "Austin Powers in Goldmember," alongside Mike Myers, and "Fun with Dick and Jane," with Jim Carrey.
+Tee gave a memorable performance as Jimmy Nakayama in the drama "We Were Soldiers," opposite Mel Gibson.
+On the comedy side, he was featured in "Austin Powers in Goldmember" alongside Mike Myers, and "Fun with Dick and Jane" with Jim Carrey.

-Internationally, Tee starred in the Korean-American romantic indie feature "Wedding Palace," and was the lead villain in Korea's highly anticipated action film "No Tears for the Dead."
+Internationally, Tee starred in the Korean-American romantic indie feature "Wedding Palace" and was the lead villain in Korea's action film "No Tears for the Dead."

-On the stage, Tee earned strong reviews for his lead performance in "Snow Falling on Cedars" at the prestigious Hartford Stage.
+On the theater side, Tee earned strong reviews for his lead performance in "Snow Falling on Cedars" at the prestigious Hartford Stage.

-A Los Angeles native with a mixture of multiple Asian descents, Tee is proficient in both Japanese and Korean and holds a bachelor's degree in dramatic arts from University of California, Berkeley.
-His muse is his family, including his wife, Mirelly Taylor, and daughter, Madelyn Skyler, who are his life's love and inspiration.
+A Los Angeles native with a mixture of multiple Asian descents, Tee is proficient in both Japanese and Korean and holds a bachelor's degree in dramatic arts from the University of California, Berkeley.
+His muse is his family, including wife Mirelly Taylor and daughter Madelyn Skyler, who are his life's love and inspiration.